-THE ANCIENT ORIGINS OF KALARIPAYATTU
+THE ANCIENT ORIGINS AND HISTORY OF KALARIPAYATTU

+The history of Kalaripayattu is as old as the history of martial arts themselves.
 Derived from the Sanskrit word Khalurika, meaning “battlefield”, “threshing floor” or “military training ground”, kalaripayattu is one of the most ancient forms of martial arts still practiced in the world.
 The earliest documented evidence of kalaripayattu are in the form of palm leaf manuscripts with drawings of fighters, found in Kerala c.200BCE, but it is possible it is several hundred years older than that.
 The Dhanurveda, an ancient Indian text on Military Science, tells us that Kalaripayattu is one of the 64 art forms existing in Indian Mythology.
 The Dhanurveda is one of the Vedas, the ancient Indian ethical and moral teachings.
 The Vedas were passed down in oral form and are thought to have originated in about 1500BCE, being committed to written form much later.

 Kalaripayattu has acquired the title, “Mother of Martial Arts.”
 Of course fighting styles have existed since time immemorial, but the difference between a martial art and a fighting style is its focus on self-discipline, respect and the strong connection to a greater spiritual power.
 Martial arts shows people to retain these values even in the midst of battle so as not to slip into mindless brutality.